bravoprochu/repo-extract/scripts/repo-extract/README.md

 ### "Not a git repository"

-Run sync scripts FROM the subtree repository, not main repo.
+Run sync scripts FROM the extracted repository, not main repo.

 ### "Remote 'main-repo' not found"

-The subtree repo wasn't created with `1-extract-subtree.sh`.
+The extracted repo wasn't created with `1-extract-repo.sh`.
 Manually add:

 ```bash
 git remote add main-repo /path/to/main/repo